17 March 2026. This post is a revised version of the original post that takes account of some additional information as described in the post.

 Conclusions

-My analysis assumes that all Member States will utilise the concession announced by President von der Leyen to mobilise part of the frozen money in the flexibility amount at the beginning of the Plan period provided it is used for CAP interventions or dedicated to rural areas.
+My analysis assumes that all Member States will utilise the concession announced by President von der Leyen to mobilise part of the frozen money in the flexibility amount at the beginning of the Plan period to be used for CAP interventions or dedicated to rural areas.
 I assume that all of this funding is used to finance CAP interventions including those in favour of rural areas.
-On the other hand, I assume that no further transfers will be made to the CAP from the flexibility amount when resources are freed up at the mid-term review and later.
-We should also remember that the €6.3 billion in the Unity Safety Net to address market crises is not included in the figures above, while farmers can also receive support in the case of natural disasters from the flexibility amount, also not included in the figures above.
+On the other side, I assume that no further transfers will be made to the CAP from the flexibility amount when resources are freed up at the mid-term review and later.

 This post was written by Alan Matthews.